-Yes, CCC courses are transferable.
+Yes, Corpus Christi courses are transferable.
 All Corpus Christi College courses are listed on the B.C.
-Council on Admissions and Transfer website (www.bctransferguide.ca) that lists which schools receive CCC courses for transfer.
-CCC's courses are all designed to transfer to UBC and other major universities, but as is the case with all institutions in the province there are also a few courses which have not yet received credit at particular receiving institutions.
+Council on Admissions and Transfer website that lists which schools receive Corpus Christi courses for transfer.
+Corpus Christi's courses are all designed to transfer to UBC and other major universities, but as is the case with all institutions in the province there are also a few courses which have not yet received credit at particular receiving institutions.
 You will know the transferability of a course before you register.
-You can check out the details on university transfer in BC at www.bctransferguide.ca.
+You can check out the details on university transfer in BC at www.bctransferguide.ca

 Are Corpus Christi College Students UBC students?

-Students who enroll at Corpus Christi College are not registered students of the University of British Columbia, but through its cross curricular relationship with St Mark's College and its affiliation with UBC they are members of the UBC Student Union (AMS) and do participate actively in UBC Campus Life.
+Students who enroll at Corpus Christi College are not registered students of the University of British Columbia.
+However, Corpus Christi students are able to access many of the services and benefits that UBC offers their students by opting to enroll in the College Success Program at St. Mark’s College.
+As St. Mark’s College is affiliated with UBC, those enrolled in the College Success Program are made members of the UBC Student Union (AMS) and do participate actively in UBC Campus Life.
 They receive UBC Library Cards, U-Pass Bus Passes and can participate in UBC intramurals, UBC clubs, and use UBC Student Services such as Student Health and Counseling.

 How are the courses different from those taught at other universities and colleges?

 Corpus Christi College is first and foremost a student-centered college where instructors understand the value of teaching in a smaller, seminar-style setting.
-Our class sizes average about 30 students, permitting the instructors to work more closely with every student (first year English writing intensive courses are capped at 25).
+Our class sizes average about 20 students, permitting the instructors to work more closely with every student.
 They are available to students outside of the classroom and encourage students to use their office hours.
-The personal attention students receive at CCC results in a greater understanding of course material and hence, better student performance.
+The personal attention students receive at Corpus Christi results in a greater understanding of course material and hence, better student performance.

 What is the tuition at Corpus Christi College?

 Our tuition is among the least expensive in the province, comparable to BC's public institutions and only a third of the tuition charged at other private colleges and universities.
-Our 2010 tuition is similar to that charged by public universities: approx. $6,200 for tuition.
-We also offer more scholarships per capita than any other university or college in BC (this helps with your tuition costs!).
+Our 2015 tuition is similar to that charged by public universities: approx. $6,500 for tuition.
+Tuition and Fees

 Am I eligible for financial aid, awards and student loans?

 Corpus Christi has one of the most generous financial aid programs in the province.
-Last year, more than $100,000.00 was given to students through scholarships, bursaries and work study assistantships.
+This year, more than $135,000.00 will be given to students through scholarships, bursaries and work study assistantships.
 Detailed information on specific scholarships is available on our website.
 Students attending Corpus Christi College are also eligible for government and bank student loan programs.

 Do you have to be Catholic or Christian to attend Corpus Christi College?

-No, students from various backgrounds attend CCC.
-There is an extensive Student Services program that provides opportunities for all students to take part in campus life.
+No, students from various backgrounds attend Corpus Christi.
+Our Campus Life & Ministry Office provides opportunities for all students to take part in campus life.
 If you are interested in exploring your life as a Catholic or Christian, we are committed to supporting you as you develop and investigate your faith.
-Because of our dynamic Campus Ministry program, most students will chose to take part in events that help them to celebrate their Christian faith and Catholicity.
+Because of our dynamic program, most students will choose to take part in events that help them to celebrate their Christian faith and Catholicity.

 All student activities are voluntary.
 We are committed to diversity and respect religious liberty, and we are also very proud of our Catholic foundation and character.
-Please call us if you have any further questions about faith development at CCC.
+Please call us if you have any further questions about faith development at Corpus Christi.